a-laughlin/a-laughlin.github.io/_posts/2025-06-02-ux-dx-engineering-outcomes.md

 Synthesized Definition: **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, or physical environment).

 Similar to the UX and related definitions above, this definition focuses on developers' personal aspects like thoughts, emotions, and behaviors/interactions.
-The field, by contrast, focuses on stakeholder and business outcomes.
+The field focuses on stakeholder and business outcomes instead.

 ## What is the field of Developer Experience (DX, DevEx)?

-For context, Neilsen/Norman Group's 2024 UX Field definition: "The field of user experience (UX) is a professional practice focused on designing and enhancing the interactions and overall experience for all users of a product, service, or brand." - [Neilsen Norman Group](https://www.nngroup.com/articles/what-is-user-experience)
+Neilsen/Norman Group's 2024 UX Field definition:

+- "The field of user experience (UX) is a professional practice focused on designing and enhancing the interactions and overall experience for all users of a product, service, or brand." - [Neilsen Norman Group](https://www.nngroup.com/articles/what-is-user-experience)

 Related Developer Experience definitions:
 - Developer experience (DevEx) refers to how developers perceive and interact with their work environment across four key dimensions: speed, effectiveness, quality, and business impact. - [DX](https://getdx.com/blog/developer-experience/)